mouloudsdg/KnapSack/README.md

 # KnapSack
-solving the KnapSack problem using Python and tkinter
+solving the KnapSack problem with dynamic programming method using Python and tkinter